LuminousMirage/copper-silver/README.md

 # copper-silver
-Copper and silver resources were listed here
+Copper and silver resources were all listed here